 Students from the College of Arts and Sciences interested in earning a teaching credential must apply to the School of Education.
 Undergraduate students can enroll in Child Development (EDUG 331) and Foundations of Learning (EDUG 401) before the School of Education admission process.
 Students need to contact an enrollment counselor (or a CAS Faculty Advisor) to discuss the best credential program pathway.

 Additional Requirements for Credentials

 To be eligible to be recommended for the Preliminary Teaching Credential or the Preliminary Education Specialist Credential, candidates must meet the U.S. Constitution credential requirement.
 For details on meeting this requirement, contact the School of Education.
 Introduction to American Politics (POLI 111) or American History to 1877 (HIST 121) in the College of Arts and Sciences, or their equivalents, satisfy the requirement.
 Multiple Subject and Education Specialist Credential candidates must also complete the Reading Instruction Competence Assessment® (RICA®).

 Subject Matter Competency

-All teacher credentials candidates must demonstrate competency in their specific subject matter area prior to student teaching and the teaching seminar (EDUC 552).
+All teacher credentials candidates must demonstrate competency in their specific subject matter area prior to student teaching or internship and the teaching seminar (EDUC 555).
 In the state of California, this requirement can be met by successful completion of one of the alternatives described below.

 Prior to being recommended for the Preliminary Credential, students must complete the following (unless otherwise stated by the California Commission on Teacher Credentialing or by Executive Order):